NKatsitadze/Guessing-Game/README.md

 # Guessing-Game
-My very first, very simple JS project
+My very first, very simple JS project.

+Optimized for every screen size and browsers (you already know which browser will have problems)